rookie0/nextcloud-sharing-path/README.md

 - Install from [Nextcloud App Store](https://apps.nextcloud.com/apps/sharingpath), navigate in your Nextcloud instance to the `Apps`, in the category `Files` or `Tools` find `Sharing Path` and enable it.

-- Install by yourself, download this and put to your Nextcloud instance install path `/your-nextcloud-install-path/apps/`.
+- Install by yourself, download this and put to your Nextcloud instance install path `/your-nextcloud-install-path/apps/`, then `Enable` it at `Apps` > `Your apps`.

 ## Usage

+Check `Enable sharing path` at `Setting` > `Sharing` first.

-Just share your files or directories(add a share link without `Hide download` or `Password protect` and not expired if expiration date has set), then you can get the url by click `Copy Sharing Path` from more icon `···` dropdown actions menu or right click menu.
+Then just share your files or directories(add a share link without `Hide download` or `Password protect` and not expired if expiration date has set), then you can get the url by click `Copy Sharing Path` from more icon `···` dropdown actions menu or right click menu.

 There are some settings in `Settings` > `Sharing`(Administration & Personal) > `Sharing Path` you may need take a look.